gentlegiantdev/Noodle-n/README.md

 npm pkg set scripts.scriptname="husky install"
 ```

 7.)
-Test making a bad commit such as `git add . ; git commit -m "this is a bad commit".
+Test making an invalid commit such as `git add . ; git commit -m "this is a bad commit".
 If it is working properly, npm should reject the commit with reasons.

 # Configuring Semantic Versioning and Automatic Changelog Generator

 1.)
-Install `standard-version`
+Install `standard-version`:
 ```md
 npm i --save-dev standard-version
 ```